Whose Labor Is Hidden In AI-Capitalism?

 Setting + Keynotes

-Details about access to the keynotes will be announced after COVID-19 guidelines have been clarified.
+Details about access to the keynotes will be announced after COVID-19 guidelines for November have been clarified.

 Tracks + Process